-Capturing and cleaning stormwater runoff is an increasingly important way to improve water quality in rivers and lakes, and Lynchburg College is installing a $65,000 biofilter and rain garden that will help protect Blackwater Creek and the James River.
+Capturing and cleaning stormwater runoff is an increasingly important way to improve water quality in rivers and lakes, and University of Lynchburg is installing a $65,000 biofilter and rain garden that will help protect Blackwater Creek and the James River.

 Dr. Tom Shahady, professor of environmental science, proposed the project, which is providing hands-on learning for students this fall as they plant a rain garden near the Lakeside Drive entrance to the college.